fishinwind/workshop/rst/Block_1/class-5.rst

 Sets
 ====
-Sets are another type in python that let you store a non-redundant lists of items.
+A :py:class:`set` is another type in python that let you store a non-redundant lists of items.
 They support logical operations:

 .. ipython::